kurumlu/tepsi/README.md

 # Tepsi Design System

-> Tepsi is a collection of design resources, reusable components and guidelines for creating SD Worx websites.
+Tepsi is a collection of design resources, reusable components and a guideline for creating SD Worx websites.

 ## Quick links